Cognitive Assessment – using standardised neuro-psychological tests.

-A Cognitive Assessment uses standardised neuro-psychological tests.
-Assessing the individual’s ability to perform visual processing, memory, problem solving and language tasks and thus to find solutions for work tasks.
+A Cognitive Assessment establishes the individual’s ability to perform visual processing, memory, problem solving and language tasks and thus to find solutions for work tasks.

 How a Cognitive Assessment Works

 - 2 – 4 hours with the employee, conducted face to face in a meeting room at the workplace or in the individual’s home.

 - The Cognitive Assessment focuses on answering the referrer’s questions, such as:

 - Can the individual perform a specific job or not?

 - Which job tasks can they do?